Seneca Lake AVA: History

-The Iroquois were the first to utilize the microclimates created by the lake's varying water temperatures.
-The Iroquois' fruit crops flourished.
-Later, white settlers planted only what they needed to survive or use for local barter, until the opening of the Erie Canal.
+Seneca Lake was named after the indigenous Seneca people of the Iroquois Nation who lived along its shores hundreds of years ago.
+The Iroquois were the first to utilize the microclimates created by the lake's varying water temperatures planting fruit crops which flourished.
+Later, European settlers planted only what they needed to survive or use for local barter, until the opening of the Erie Canal.
 Backyard fruit trees and arbors quickly grew into commercial orchards and vineyards.

-The area’s earliest vineyard on record belonged to the Reverend William Boswick.
-In 1829, Boswick grew Catawba and Isabella grapes in his rectory garden located in Hammondsport, New York on the southern tip of Keuka Lake.
-He distributed cuttings to parishioners and soon offshoots from his vineyards spread throughout the region.
+The viticultural history of the Finger Lakes region began in 1829, when William Warner Bostwick, the Episcopal minister at Hammondsport, received Vitis labrusca shoots from his father-in-law in Massachusetts.
+Bostwick planted them in his rectory garden located in Hammondsport, New York on the southern tip of Keuka Lake.
+He distributed Catawba and Isabella grapes cuttings to parishioners and soon offshoots from his vineyards spread throughout the region.
+Cultivation later became commercial to meet an accelerated demand in the eastern urban markets.
+Commercial viticulture officially began in 1862, when the Hammondsport and Pleasant Valley Wine Companies were founded.
+Two more companies were formed three years later.
+The region became famous for its sparkling wines, with the Pleasant Valley Wine Company winning European awards in 1867 and 1873.
+These successes spurred growth in commercial plantings in the area, and by the end of the century there was 25000 acre planted.

 In 1866, the western shores of Seneca Lake became home to its first winery, the Seneca Lake Grape Wine Company.
 The winery planted 100 acre of grapes.
 At the time, it was the largest vineyard in the state.
-By 1869 they were producing 14000 usgal of Seneca Lake’s first commercial wine.
+By 1869, they were producing 14000 usgal of Seneca Lake's first commercial wine.
 Then, in 1882, New York State opened its Agricultural Experiment Station in Geneva, New York located at the north end of Seneca Lake.
 Its grape breeding and research programs helped to substantiate Seneca Lake as a prominent player in the grape growing industry.
 By 1900 there were over 20000 acres of vineyards throughout the Finger Lakes and more than 50 wineries.